Riley Hotel, Cairns, Queensland © Tourism Australia

 Pullman Cairns International Hotel

 Across the street from the Pullman Reef Hotel Casino is another hotel in the Pullman stable.
 With 321 rooms, the Pullman Cairns International is the city's largest five-star hotel.
-Coco's Restaurant, near the lobby, is famous for its paddock to plate fresh ingredients and seafood towers.
-High tea is also a drawcard, with add-ons such as a miniature chocolate fondue with strawberries and marshmallow.
+Coco's Restaurant, near the lobby, is famous for its paddock-to-plate fresh ingredients and seafood towers.
+High tea is also a drawcard, with add-ons such as a miniature chocolate fondue with strawberries and marshmallows.
 Enjoy views over the nearby mountains from the pool, which features an island, walkway and jacuzzi.

-The 230-room Mantra Trilogy offers not only traditional hotel rooms but apartments with kitchens, laundries and up to three bedrooms for that home-away-from-home feel.
+The 230-room Mantra Trilogy Cairns offers not only traditional hotel rooms but apartments with kitchens, laundries, and up to three bedrooms for that home-away-from-home feel.
 If you don’t feel like cooking, dine at the Mediterranean-themed Villa Romana, which also offers room service.
-Swan around the hotel's lagoon pool with its ocean views or maintain your fitness by hitting the 25 metre (82 foot) lap pool.
+Swan around the hotel's lagoon pool with its ocean views, or maintain your fitness by hitting the 25-metre (82 foot) lap pool.
 On a clear day it's possible to see Green Island on the Great Barrier Reef.
 Boats depart regularly for the island from the nearby Reef Fleet Terminal.